 Yes.

-Our Allianz Silver cover level will provide Comprehensive cover while driving your car in Europe for up to 90 days of the policy year.
+Our Allianz Online Silver cover level will provide Comprehensive cover while driving your car in Europe for up to 90 days of the policy year.

 * You will need to pay your accidental damage excess, this amount is shown in your documents.

-Allianz
+Allianz Online Gold

-Allianz Silver
+Allianz Online Silver

-With our Allianz Silver cover level, Guaranteed Hire Car is included as standard for when your car is being repaired.
+With our Allianz Online Silver cover level, Guaranteed Hire Car is included as standard for when your car is being repaired.
 You'll receive a small 3-door hatchback.
+With this cover level you can also add Guaranteed Hire Car for theft and write off as an optional extra.

 You'll receive a small 3-door hatchback for the duration of repairs or if your vehicle is written off or stolen and not recovered.
 You'll receive one for 21 days or four days from the date of the claim payout is made (whichever is sooner).